 Charles Tips – Saving Money on Your Electric: PSNH/Eversource Electric Bill

 Many costs for energy have risen in recent months.
+Saving money on electric is what we all want.
 Here in the Northeast our electric bills just suffered a 110% hike.
 The change was this:

 • OLD RATE pre 8/1/2022: 10.669¢ per kWh (kilo or thousand watt hours)